Here are some tips and tricks to help you improve your spoken English in a fun, fast and easy way!

 The alphabetic order of the Korean alphabet is called ganada (가나다 순) and it does not mix consonants and vowels.
 Rather, first are consonants and then come vowels.

 Now, when you’re learning Korean for beginners, it is sometimes useful to know the names of the Korean letters.
 If you don’t know how to pronounce a word, you could spell it using these names.
 However, they should only be used as a guide in the beginning.
-Don’t rely on this kind of tricks for a long period of time, or you’ll risk never mastering the art of the Hangul.
+Don’t rely on this kind of trick for a long period of time, or you’ll risk never mastering the art of the Hangul.

 |Korean consonant||Name of the consonant||Romanized spelling|